Skip to content

 cd lambda_layer

-Initialize npm in the directory.
-A package.json file will be generated to the directory.
+2. Initialize NPM in the new directory.
+A package.json file will be generated for the directory.

 npm init -y